vdarkobar/Home-Cloud/shared/Bastion.md

 ```bash
 auth required pam_google_authenticator.so nullok
 ```
-Tell SSH to require the use of 2-factor auth.
+Tell SSH to require the use of *2-factor auth*.
 Edit the */etc/ssh/sshd_config* file to allow the use of *PAM* for credentials:
 ```bash
 sudo nano /etc/ssh/sshd_config
 ```